What’s New With vCloud Availability 4.0-SLA Profiles

 How To Unregister vCAV 3.5 Plugin from vCenter

-Login to your vcsa appliance over SSH and execute following commands:
+Login to your vCenter Server Appliance over SSH and execute the following commands:

 1: List vCAV plugin registrations in the vCenter Server Lookup service